amirouche/python-sensimark/README.md

 - A Doc2Vec embedding is built with the whole corpus.
-- Regression models for each subcategory is built using the Doc2Vec embedding of the related documents using 1-vs-all strategy.
+- Regression models for each subcategory is built using the Doc2Vec embedding of the related paragraphs of each documents using 1-vs-other strategy.

 The `wikimark.py guess` command will predict the score of the input document against each subcategory regression models.